Deal alert! Northwest, our favorite company, is forming

 How much does it cost to get a Registered Agent in California?

-The cost of California Registered Agents ranges from $100 to $300 per year if you hire a Registered Agent Service.
+The cost of California Registered Agents ranges from $100 to $300 per year.

 To learn more about how these companies compare against each other, check out Best Registered Agent Services in California.

-Note: If you want to save money, you can also be your LLC’s Registered Agent in California.
+Note: If you want to save money, you can be your own Registered Agent in California.

 Does an out-of-state LLC need to register in California?

-If your out-of-state LLC is doing business in California, then yes, you need to register it in California as per the California LLC Act.
+If your out-of-state LLC is doing business in California, then yes, you need to register it in California.

 This is called a Foreign LLC registration.